-Feeling sad or lonely every now and then is something everyone experiences.
-However, if your feelings of sadness persist, then it can signal a serious mental issue that needs to be addressed.
+Feeling sad or lonely now and then is something everyone experiences.
+However, if your sadness persists, it can signal a serious mental issue that needs to be addressed.
 This guide will help you determine how to get treated for depression.

 Clinical depression is one of the most common mood disorders that has affected around 7.1 percent of adults in the U.S. (1) alone.
 It can cause you to feel hopeless or like life is not worth living.
-Unfortunately, not many people know what the main causes of depression even are, much less how to treat it.
-Let’s take a closer look into how someone can develop depression below.
+Unfortunately, not many people know the leading causes of depression, much less how to treat it.
+Let’s take a closer look at how someone can develop depression below.

 Symptoms of Depression

 Depressive symptoms can manifest in several different ways.
 Some of the most common signs and symptoms include:

 - Feelings of constant hopelessness, worthlessness, or sadness

 - Loss of interest in hobbies or other activities you once loved

 - Weight loss (or weight gain that can develop into an eating disorder)

 - Substance abuse (which then leads to substance use disorders)

 - Developing an anxiety disorder or bipolar disorders